Punjabi Culture Day

-Punjabi Culture Day, also known as Punjabi New Year, is a day is celebrated on 14 March all over Punjab for the celebration and demonstration of Punjabi culture by Punjabis and Punjabi diaspora.
+Punjabi Culture Day, also known as Punjabi New Year, is a Punjabi festival celebrated on the first day (1 Chet) of the Punjabi calendar, corresponding to 14 March.
+It is observed throughout the Punjab for the celebration and demonstration of Punjabi culture by Punjabis, and also among the Punjabi diaspora.

 Celebration

 On Punjabi Culture Day, events such as music, dance, bhangra, plays, exhibition, film festival, food and traditional dresses in the form of stalls to introduce cultural values to new generations of Punjabis.
 In different programmes, tribute are paid to masters in the field of Fine Arts with purpose of promoting love and courtesy on national level.
-2020 Punjab Culture Day celebrated Punjab’s customary festivities and traditional colours on March 14 at Lahore's Alhamra Arts Council.
+2020 Punjab Culture Day celebrated Punjab's customary festivities and traditional colours on March 14 at Lahore's Alhamra Arts Council.
 Government of Punjab, Pakistan, under Chief Minister approved the celebrations of Punjab Culture Day at national level.
 Chief Minister described that the purpose to observe the Punjab Culture Day is to highlight different facets of Punjab culture and the land of Punjab is filled with hospitality, love and affection.